- Managing and governing

 The sector has a strong track record of using this information to plan improvement, for example working with particular groups or communities to deliver specific outcomes that they value, or to improve visitor experiences.
 Below are some of the methods that can be used to measure participation and satisfaction.

-- Whilst a residents survey relating to the use of archives is not undertaken, local authority archive services can make use of CIPFA archive services actuals (registration required) of local archive services usage.
+- While a residents' survey relating to the use of archives is not undertaken, local authority archive services can make use of CIPFA archive services actuals (registration required) of local archive services usage

-- Socio-economic and demographic user data relating to users of museum, library and archive services is gathered by the Public Services Quality Group survey archives.
+- The Public Services Quality Group survey archives gather socio-economic and demographic user data relating to users of museum, library and archive services

 The following user surveys include satisfaction questions for users of museums, libraries and archives: